Scalable dataset acquisition for data-driven lensless imaging: Conclusion

 We provide a framework for parallel lensless dataset acquisition and an open-access, 25,000 image dataset, both of which can be accessed at: \url{https://waller-lab.github.io/parallel-lensless-dataset}.
 Datasets acquired from our system include measurements from two lensless imagers under identical imaging conditions and with paired ground truth, making it possible to evaluate and compare lensless imaging systems.
 Although we demonstrate our system using the RML and DiffuserCam, the modular hardware system can be extended to use lensless imagers with different phase masks.
-In the future, we are interested in acquiring datasets larger than 25,000 images and extending our system to acquire 3D and microscopy-scale datasets.
-Using an OLED display (e.g. M4 iPad Pro) could yield further image quality and color fidelity improvements, as an OLED display has true black levels.
-We can easily adapt our framework to capture video datasets, which could be applied to recent developments in space-time reconstruction methods~\cite{tiff}.

 Our contribution enables a quantitative understanding of lensless imaging system performance for use in data-driven applications, such as machine learning-based image reconstruction algorithms~\cite{Kristina, LenslessTransformer}, information-theoretic analyses~\cite{infotheory, infoanalysis, highdimimaging} and end-to-end system design~\cite{ericE2E, kellman}.
-Applying current state-of-the-art machine learning models, e.g. transformers, to image reconstruction could be key to improving lensless image quality, and datasets from our system can be used to train such networks.
+Applying current state-of-the-art machine learning models, e.g. transformers, to image reconstruction shows promise for improving lensless image quality, and datasets from our system can be used to train such networks.

 \acknowledgments The authors thank Eric Bezzam, Dekel Galor, and Neerja Aggarwal for helpful discussions and Eric Markley for 3D printing assistance.
 The authors were supported by the Chan-Zuckerberg BiohubSF.
 C.S.H. was supported by STROBE SURS, UC Berkeley L\&S SURF, and the Astronaut Scholarship Foundation.
 L.A.K was supported by the National Science Foundation Graduate Research Fellowship Program under Grant DGE 2146752.